115th New York Infantry Regiment: Officers of the 115th NY Volunteer Regiment

-On the 17 May the regiment went into camp at Hatcher's Run.
+On 17 May the regiment went into camp at Hatcher's Run.
 From this time it was on picket duty all the time to 28 May, when it marched to City Point, and embarked on board the steamer "De Molay," for White House, Va., landing there on 31 May at 4 P. M. The 115th took up the line of march for Cold Harbor, Va., reaching that place on 1 June, at 3:30, P. M., and immediately, with the rest of the brigade, charged the enemy's works, this regiment capturing two hundred and fifty men with their arms and equipment.
 Here the regiment was again complimented for bravery by Gen. Devens.

 From that time to 12 June, the regiment was under a continuous fire day and night.
 During the night of 12 June it marched for White House Landing, which place was reached at 6 A. M. the following morning.
 Next day the regiment embarked for City Point, landed at Powhattan, on the James, and marched the rest of the way.
 On the 23rd it moved up in front of Petersburgh, Va.
 From this time the regiment was in the trenches before Petersburgb, to 29 July, when Gen. Turner's division, to which the 115th was attached, moved to the left, to assist Burnside's 9th corps in the explosion of the mine, and charge upon the enemy's works.
 This occurred at 5 o'clock, on the morning of 30 July.
 The 115th again displayed its courage and cool bravery here by standing as a wall of fire between the advancing Rebels, and the partially demoralized 9th corps, and was again complimented by both Gens.
 Burnside and Turner.

 From Petersburgh the regiment marched to near City Point, and then to Bermuda Hundred, losing several men by sun stroke, as the weather was extremely hot, and the roads dry and dusty.
 Up to this time the regiment had been under fire for 37 days, and needed rest, which was had at Hatch's farm, until, on the evening of 13 August, the regiment broke camp and marched to Deep Bottom, on the north side of the James river, which was reached at 7 o'clock, A. M., on 14 August.
 That day and the next were occupied in marching and counter marching.
 On 16 August the enemy were found strongly posted at Charles City Court House, where fighting began at once and continued until the evening of 18 August, when the 115th was deployed and covered the retreat of the Union forces.
 In this affair the regiment lost eighty-four killed, wounded and missing.